Back Discover Easter Week in Asturias

 Parallel to the fair, activities related to the attractions of Corniana/Cornellana and the Narcea river are programmed, such as a guided salmon route, or some visits to the imposing monastery of San Salvador de Cornellana, one of the most significant landmarks of the Way of St. James.

-Gijón Artisan and Organic Market
+Artisan and Ecological Market of Gijón

 The Plaza Mayor in Gijón/Xixón is the venue for this market, which will be a meeting point for Asturian crafts and gastronomy for four days at Easter.